 Pitt was in need of a construction project management solution, but had a limited budget.

 “We didn’t want to go with a traditional company like e-Builder, Asset Works, or one of the big box products – which have a lot of PM features to manage capital projects, but also a lot of features we didn’t need such as inventory management, warehousing, and space management,” said Cooks.
 “I wasn’t sure if those larger tools were scalable for what we were required to accomplish.”

-The construction project management software VPO, created by The Simplex Group, also located in Pittsburgh, balanced the familiarity his staff had with Microsoft Office 365 apps and their need for CPM scheduling and the ability to manage a portfolio in a database that would allow for the creation of the linkages needed across scheduling attribute data.
+The construction project management software VPO, created by The Simplex Group, also located in Pittsburgh, balanced the familiarity his staff had with Microsoft 365 apps and their need for CPM scheduling and the ability to manage a portfolio in a database that would allow for the creation of the linkages needed across scheduling attribute data.
 The initial rollout, which Cooks calls VPO.1, focused on administrative reporting – and gave his department, which includes 25 project managers, the data they needed for decision making and managing workloads both on individual projects and across the portfolio.

 Cooks says that real-time access to project information from a dashboard viewpoint has been very helpful, especially when it comes to reducing delays.

 “Everything is within the realm of implementation with VPO.”

 “If I’m out of the office and if somebody wants to know about a bid on a project, that information is available right there on my phone.
 I’m not going to have to chase down a project manager who may be unavailable,” he said.
 “The ability to run what-if reports on how many projects we have bidding next week, for example, really helps.
 We will then be able to translate that data into a more robust way to tackle workload management.”